 1. Artist’s bio and statement

-Indicate the number of artists if multiple artists or a collective is involved
+• Please indicate the full name and number of artists if multiple artists or a collective is involved.

-Artist statement(s) that describes each artist’s practice and explains how the submitted works relate to the proposed exhibition concept (350 words)
+• Artist statement(s) that describes each artist’s practice and explains how the submitted works relate to the proposed exhibition concept.
+Please include one sentence regarding whether the artist(s) can participate in artist talks or workshops during the time of the exhibition (Max.
+500 words per artist).

 2. Images and/or videos of the work(s) you are submitting